Abolitionist Education, Facilitation & Supervision

 Sage M Stephanou

-Sage is a highly experienced community worker, facilitator and educator with a background in Art Therapy, Creative Expressive Therapies and academia.
+Sage is a highly experienced community worker, facilitator and educator with a background in Art Psychotherapy, Creative Expressive Therapies and academia.
 Their work is focused on liberatory methods of healing and education, using anti-colonial, abolitionist and transformative justice frameworks.
 Their clinical and community work is influenced by their lived experience as a working class, disabled person of the global majority (PoGM).

 Sage is the founder and a co-director of the Radical Therapist Network, and currently working as a clinical supervisor, educator, and group facilitator, with a specialism in abolitionist, somatic intersectional, anti-oppressive therapeutic praxis.